rabbitmq/rabbitmq-website/README.md

 ### Branches

 The `main` branch is the production branch.
-Commits to it are deployed automatically to www.rabbitmq.com by a Cloulflare worker.
+Commits to it are deployed automatically to www.rabbitmq.com by a Cloudflare worker.

 Older versions of the docs that we don’t want to host in Docusaurus to limit the number of versions are put in branches of the form `v3.13.x`, `v4.0.x`,